zzonyo/trust-docs-test/source/index.html.md

-filled-amount       | string    | The amount which has been filled filled-fees         | string    | Transaction fee paid so far source              | string    | The source where the order was triggered, possible values: sys, web, api, app
+filled-amount       | string    | The amount which has been filled filled-fees         | string    | Transaction fee paid so far source              | string    | The source where the order was triggered, possible values: sys, web, api, app role                  | string   | The role in the transaction: taker or maker.

 ### Error code for invalid start-date/end-date